ds4se/chapters/abramhindle/energymining.md

   or the cost of continuous execution (a service)?
 * Repeat -- 1 run is not enough, we need to run our tests multiple times to deal with background noise.
 * Granularity -- how often do we measure, and what level of measurement?
-* Instrumentation -- there's a balance between representative performance and invasive instrumentation.
+  There's a balance between representative performance and invasive instrumentation.
+* Idle -- many applications and service have idle operation, this operation is often ignored in tests, yet is valuable as it shows the difference between idling and executing tasks.
 * Statistics -- if we repeat measures we need to compute statistics.
 How do we evaluate changes?
 * Exceptions -- errors happen, how do we deal with them or notice them?